GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

     environment for the second worker.

 1. Commit changes to the second worker Config Sync repository.
+1. Wait for the workers Deployments and Services to be ready.
+1. Take note of the IP addresses of the load balancers that expose the workers workloads.
 1. Render the Kpt package for the coordinator:

     ```sh